Want to learn how to start a blog from home, mama?

-I’m sure you read a lot of mom blogs, go on Facebook, and hang out on Pinterest when your little one is sleeping eh?
+I’m sure you read a lot of mom blogs, go on Facebook, and hang out on Pinterest when your little one is sleeping.

-You see everyone online with their blog, and you’re getting the itch.
+You see everyone online with their blog, and you want to know how to start a blog.
 You want to join this awesome community.
 I can’t blame you.

-I’ve been blogging for two years (but only blogging on this blog for under a year) and let me tell you, starting a mom blog was the best decision I ever made.
+I’ve been blogging for two years on this blog and let me tell you, starting a mom blog was the best decision I ever made.

-I love blogging so much, and that’s probably why two years ago I decided to become a freelance writer.
+I love blogging so much, and that’s probably why three years ago I decided to become a freelance writer.
 I blog for a living, and it’s been the best decision I made for my family and me.

 You know why?
 My family has been sick.
 We’ve all had the flu, stomach flu, icky colds, low-grade fevers and more for over a month!
 Because I started a blog, I can take care of my twins at home every day, and not have to worry about going back to work, hiring a babysitter or taking them to day care.

 I can stay home, make an online income and take care of my twins.
 Do you want that mama?
 I know you do.

 You can make money on your blog as long as you’re willing to put in the time and effort to grow your blog.
 If you’re not sure if you can, just look at these bloggers who started out just like you and grew their blog to thousands a month!

 - Abby from Just A Girl and Her Blog – $40,124 in one month